hikreschool/phoenix-leadership-assessment/README.md

 1. Open the project and get familiar with it
 2. Write Pseudocode for your approach on a piece of paper or iPad (human-readable language)
 3. Start writing code (start small and divide and conquer)
+4. Start on simple tasks like UI-related code
+5. THen, proceed with the logic of the app
-4. Be mindful on doing one particular task at a time (i.e. writing the function for randomNumber())
+6. Be mindful on doing one particular task at a time (i.e. writing the function for randomNumber())

 # App Demo